jhenkens/heroku-buildpack-vendorbinaries-buildpack/README.md

 Heroku buildpack: Vendor Binaries
 =================================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring binaries into your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring binaries into your buildpack for compliation projects.
 It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

+Note, this is used to install binaries for the build step only - such as binaries for gem native extension compilation (I'm looking at you, rugged, and your need of cmake).

 Usage
 -----

     $ ls
-    .vendor_urls
+    .vendor_buildpack_urls
     .buildpacks

     $ heroku create --stack cedar --buildpack http://github.com/dollar/heroku-buildpack-multi.git